 User-defined exit programs registered with the exit points defined in the user registry are able to limit incoming and outgoing connections.
-The return codes of the user-defined exit programs indicate whether to allow successful completion to connect(), listen(), accept(), accept_and_recv(), or QsoStartAccept().
+The return codes of the user-defined exit programs indicate whether to allow successful completion to connect(), listen(), accept(), $accept_and_recv()$, or QsoStartAccept().

-Table 16.
-Sockets-related User Exit Points

-User Exit Point Description

-QIBM_QSO_ACCEPT Enables a custom exit program to allow or deny incoming connections based on the restrictions set by the programs.

-Table 16.
-Sockets-related User Exit Points (continued) User Exit Point Description QIBM_QSO_CONNECT Enables a custom exit program to allow or deny outgoing connections based on the restrictions set by the programs.
+Table 17.
+Sockets-related User Exit Points User Exit Point Description QIBM_QSO_ACCEPT Enables a custom exit program to allow or deny incoming connections based on the restrictions set by the programs.
+QIBM_QSO_CONNECT Enables a custom exit program to allow or deny outgoing connections based on the restrictions set by the programs.
 QIBM_QSO_LISTEN Enables a custom exit program to allow or deny a socket the ability to listen for connections based on the restrictions set by the programs.